The Altair 8800 is an ideal platform for reliving the birth and explosion of personal computing. Unfortunately, with

 The 5.25 inch Altair Minidisk floppy drive and controller are also emulated in addition to the original 8 inch Altair floppy drive.
 The Minidisk has an unformatted capacity of 75K (35 tracks, 16 sectors per track, 137 bytes per sector).

-Interrupts in the Altair 8800 Clone can be generated by both serial ports (2SIO and/or SIO for both transmit and receive), the floppy disk controller ("sector true" interrupt at the start of each sector), and by the real-time clock (present on the emulated 88-VI/RTC vectored interrupt and real-time clock board).
+Interrupts in the Altair 8800 Clone can be generated by both serial ports (2SIO and/or SIO for both transmit and receive), the floppy disk controller ("sector true" interrupt at the start of each sector), by the real-time clock (present on the emulated 88-VI/RTC vectored interrupt and real-time clock board), and by the 88-C700 Centronics printer interface.

 The 88-VI/RTC prioritizes interrupts to the 8080 processor from the vectored interrupt lines (VI0 - VI7) on the Altair bus.
 The board also provides real-time clock interrupts if required.
 While not widely used for most commercial software, the VI/RTC board is required by MITS Time-Sharing BASIC for the Altair.